fleetdm/fleet/docs/Using Fleet/MDM-setup.md

 4. Click **MDM Server Assignment**
 5. Switch Macs to the new Fleet instance.

-### Step 6 (optional): set the default team for hosts enrolled via ABM
+### Step 6: set the default team for hosts enrolled via ABM

-All automatically-enrolled hosts will be assigned to a default team of your choosing after they are unboxed and set up.
-The host will receive the configurations and behaviors set for that team.
+All hosts that automatically enroll will be assigned to the default team.
 If no default team is set, then the host will be placed in "No Teams".

 > A host can be transferred to a new (not default) team before it enrolls.
 Learn how [here](./Teams.md#transfer-hosts-to-a-team).
-Transferring a host will automatically enforce the new team's settings when it enrolls.

 Use either of the following methods to change the default team: